Logout

 • Engaging U.S. government agencies to encourage action to root out forced labor (UF)

-To focus our efforts, we have identified 10 supply chains where human rights issues are most acute and Walmart has the greatest ability to make an impact; Walmart has committed to addressing major risks in these areas by 2025.
+To focus our efforts, we have identified 10 supply chains where human rights issues are most acute and Walmart has the greatest ability to make an impact.
+Walmart has committed to helping to address major risks in these areas by 2025.

 Worker Dignity in Retail Supply Chains